ademidun/education-freedom/index.md

 1. It's cheaper.
 Once students can pick and choose between courses offered in different universities.
 Schools will need to offer competitive pricing to attract students.

 2. You get better education: No longer are you restricted to only learning from the professors at your university.
 Perhaps you want to learn about history of Rome but your University only offers history of Greece.
-Or maybe your school offers both, but there is a better professor at another university.
-As a student, you should have a right to go to whereer you can get the education you want.
+Or maybe your school offers both, but you prefer the professor at another university.
+As a student, you should have a right to go to wherever you can get the education you want.

 ## Why Would Universities Want to Do This?